kianmeng/xiangqi-setup/README.md

 The [default board theme `clean_alpha`](https://github.com/hartwork/xiangqi-setup/blob/master/xiangqi_setup/themes/board/clean_alpha/board.svg) has been generated with command line tool `xiangqi-board` that is included with the **xiangqi-setup** package.
-It can be used to create variations of the detault theme, e.g. to create a version with reduced spacing in crosses you would run:
+It can be used to create variations of the default theme, e.g. to create a version with reduced spacing in crosses you would run:

 ```console